Jeff Richmond: Career

-Richmond wrote music for the Broadway stage adaptation of Mean Girls, which had its out of town Broadway tryout in Washington, DC.
+He wrote music for the Broadway stage adaptation of Mean Girls, which had its out-of-town Broadway tryout in Washington, DC.
 The musical began previews on Broadway March 12, 2018, and opened officially on Broadway on April 8, 2018.
-Mean Girls premiered on London's West End in June of 2024.
+Mean Girls premiered on London's West End in June 2024.

+Recognition and awards

+Richmond has won three Emmy awards for his production of the first three seasons of 30 Rock.
+He has also been nominated for an Emmy for his composition of 30 Rocks theme song.
+He was nominated for the Tony Award for Best Original Score in 2018 for Mean Girls.